maciekdt/Draughts/README.md

 # Draughts
-My simple web draughts game from the childhood.
+My first simple web draughts game from the childhood.
 Very sentimental one :)